Skip to Content

 New parents can take comfort knowing that our maternity services are designed to ease the stress often associated with the immediate postpartum period.
 Our staff includes a board-certified lactation consultant who is readily available to assist new mothers with breastfeeding and answer any questions about infant feeding.

-Following discharge from the hospital, weekly postpartum lunches (currently being held virtually) are hosted for women who have given birth in The Women's Center.
+Following discharge from the hospital, in-person weekly postpartum lunches are hosted every Tuesday in the South Tower Conference Center from 11:30am to 2:00pm for women who have given birth in The Women's Center.
 These luncheons offer support and an opportunity to connect with other new mothers.
 You can enjoy lunch, learn about a variety of parenting and infant-related topics and receive lactation advice in a supportive environment.

 To learn more about our breastfeeding support services, please call our Lactation Services (352) 333-5315.